Contact Us

 • Mi Esperanza Course: Sewing

 "Mi Esperanza brought many new experiences to my life.
 I had never worked with a group of women.
 We had such good times together.
 You may not believe me, but my co-workers celebrated my birthday for the very first time in my life!
-This gesture so moved me! " She said.
+This gesture so moved me! "

 Ruth Isabel Izaguirre Sanchez